ConnorMilligan/c-codebase/README.md

-# LibSaratoga
+# libSaratoga
-A personal C library
+A personal C codebase based off the book C Interfaces and Implementation.

-## Things to add
-- DL Lists
-- String Type
-- Memory Arena